jmoenig/Snap/DEVLOG.md

     * updated LISP syntax documentation for script parameters
 * **Translation Updates:**
     * German

+### 2024-09-17
+* blocks, threads: new "object" item in the THIS (runtime environment) primitive reporter's dropdown menu

 ### 2024-09-16
 * lists: preserve the order of items when using lists as dictionaries or data objects